Mastering Music: the dCS Rossini APEX DAC Network Streamer & Clock Review

 Here is an easier way to explain this in the analog domain.
 Let's say you have an audio receiver.
 At one time, the audio receiver did it all.
 It had a tuner for radio, a preamp for volume control and switching, a phono equalization circuit, and an amplifier for the speaker.
 If you isolate each one of these pieces into its own chassis with its own power supply and filtering and so on, each one of these pieces can do so much better on its own and sound better than if they are all combined in one circuit.
 Now that is not to say that you can’t build a good all-in-one, but it is more complicated.
 If we can separate out the clock and have it control each digital device's timing, the lenses in those eyeglasses become ultra-clear and sharp.
 A clock circuit is very sensitive to interference and especially temperature.
 Temperature in a multi-circuit device like a CD player is not easy to control; there are just too many circuits and processes going on.

 The Rossini Clock introduces a dual frequency output and auto-clocking mode, technologies previously seen in dCS's flagship Vivaldi series.
 These features significantly improve ease of use while minimizing jitter, a critical factor in maintaining audio fidelity, especially when dealing with computer audio sources.
 Flexibility is a key attribute of the Rossini Master Clock.
 Its output configuration can be optimized to accommodate a wide variety of digital audio sources, making it a versatile addition to diverse high-end audio setups.
 The clock's multi-stage regulation system effectively isolates sensitive clock and PLL circuitry from digital interference, preserving the purity of the timing signals.
 Housed in an aerospace-grade machined aluminum chassis, the Rossini Master Clock isn't just about internal excellence.
 The exterior is fitted with tuned acoustic damping panels, which work to reduce magnetic effects and vibration, further enhancing the clock's performance and the overall audio experience.
 The dCS Rossini Master Clock goes to extreme lengths to guarantee stability and reliability whether you are doing internet streaming or pulling stored music from your network.
-If you're wanting the best performance for your high-resolution audio on your Rossini music streamer, then the Master Clock is a necessity giving you complete control and ensuring absolutely no aliasing in your hi-fi setup.
+If you want the best performance for your high-resolution audio on your Rossini music streamer, then the Master Clock is a necessity giving you complete control and ensuring absolutely no aliasing in your hi-fi setup.

 Software - dCS Mosaic